Henry1601/CTF-Writeup/Reverse Engineering/asm4/README.md

 ## Solution
 As I mentioned [here](https://github.com/Henry1601/PicoCTF-Writeup/tree/main/Reverse%20Engineering/asm1), I will only explain handwork solution in this post.

+Also, this explaination requires knowledge of Flag Register in 8086 architecture.
+If you haven't heard or still confuse about it, this will be helpful: [Assembly Language Tutorial 4: Flags Register CF, OF, ZF ,AF, SF, PF](https://www.youtube.com/watch?v=oQKa5q-jVzY)

 Here is the code:
 ```
 asm4: